dobromir-hristov/vuelidate-error-extractor/gitbook/advanced.md

 })

 ```
-This way you can easily remap them without fiddling with the provided translated validation messages, in this case Laravel.
+This way you can easily remap them without fiddling with the provided translated validation messages, in this case Laravel, or messing with your own rules.

 ## Validator Params